Realseal177/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+**A. It's basically a modular form of JS that allows you to execute functions without having to type them out a million times.
+It helps with creating large amounts of content without having to create and append each individual piece of HTML
 1. Describe component state.
+**A. It's essentially an object that can be updated over time per the needs of the developer
 1. Describe props.
+**A. Props is how we pass data from a parent to a child component.
+It's how the components communicate with each other.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+**A. Side effects are basically anything affecting things outside the its current function.
+You sync by passing in dependency arrays as the second argument to the effect hook (to avoid infinite loops).